alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 LTS happening every 5 releases (20 weeks, ~5 months).
 For ease of remembering what's an LTS and what isn't, all releases of Wasmtime divisible by 5 will be LTS version, with the exception of 1.0 being an LTS version as well.
-For example the LTS versions of Wasmtime will be 1.0, 5.0, 10.0, 15.0, ...
+For example the LTS versions of Wasmtime will be 1.0, 5.0, 10.0, 15.0, etc.

 This cadence means that users who do not want to upgrade Wasmtime monthly will be expected to upgrade Wasmtime at least every 10 months, likely every 5 months.
 These upgrades are likely to be less "hassle-free" than each individual version upgrade since it will accumulate at least 5 releases worth of minor breaking changes.
+But in exchange, users of LTS versions have a 5-month window to upgrade while staying on a supported version.

 LTS versions will be maintained in separate branches of the Wasmtime repository.
 At this time it's expected that LTS versions will not needed separate branches in separate embedding repos and tags will suffice.
-The branch names for the Wasmtime repository will be `esr-latest` and `esr-oldest` for the most recent and the second-most-recent LTS version.
+The branch names for the Wasmtime repository will be `lts-latest` and `lts-oldest` for the most recent and the second-most-recent LTS version.

 ## Backports - Security fixes

-With an established concept of releases and LTS for Wasmtime this provides a framework to discuss how security issues are handled in Wasmtime. **Security issues will be applied to the current version and supported LTS versions of Wasmtime**.
-Security issues will always be released as patch releases.
+With an established concept of releases and LTS for Wasmtime this provides a framework to discuss how security issues are handled in Wasmtime's release process. **Security issues will be applied to the current version and supported LTS versions of Wasmtime**.
+Security fixes will always be released as patch releases.
 The current version of Wasmtime at the time of the issue being made public will be patched in addition to the LTS versions at the time.

 For example, if Wasmtime is currently at 12.0 then the current LTS versions are 5.0 and 10.0.
 If a security issue is identified at this time then the following new releases will be made available: 5.0.1, 10.0.1, 12.0.1.
-No other versions of Wasmtime will be patched, for example 11.0 will not be patched as it's neither LTS nor current.
+No other versions of Wasmtime is guaranteed to receive a patch, for example 11.0 will not be patched as it's neither LTS nor current.
 Additionally 1.0 will also not be patched despite it being an LTS version because it is no longer a supported LTS version.
+Some older releases may be patched at the discretion of the project at the time of the release, however.

 Patch releases in this sense are expected to be *guaranteed* to be a low-effort upgrade.
 Wasmtime developers will ensure that 5.0.1 is API-compatible with 5.0.0